 1. Age-related macular degeneration (AMD)

 When it comes to blindness among seniors, this is the leading cause.
 However, when diagnosed and treated early, the progression of this condition can be slowed down significantly.
 There are two different types of AMD, each requiring a different kind of treatment.
-The treatment options include intra-ocular injections, dietary supplements and medication.
+The treatment options include intraocular injections, dietary supplements, and medication.

 2. Glaucoma